yottaawesome/intro-to-dx12-2nd-edition/README.md

 ## Changes

-All projects have been updated to use the MSVC v145 toolset and a solution file has been added into the Demos subdirectory that includes all the projects.
+All projects have been updated to use the MSVC v145 toolset and retargeted to using the latest MSVC C++ standard.
+This required fixing the same compilation errors in C++20 mode that affected the first edition's source.
+For convenience, a solution file has been added into the `Demos` subdirectory that includes all the projects.

 ## Considerations